NeowayLabs/data-science-template/template/docs/project_specification.md

 #### Subsetting
-> Also provide a list of subsetting variables and how they related to the target population.
+> Also provide a list of sub-setting variables and how they related to the target population.

 | Subsetting variable  | Selection rule                               |
 |----------------------|----------------------------------------------|